 In contrast to this is the increase in concentration of pollutants generated indoors as the air exchange rate diminishes.
 If indoor sources of pollutant are present, from interior furnishing or from the stored objects themselves, the concentration in the air will build up until the rate of reaction equals the rate of production.
-Organic acids are known to be corrosive to some metals and to damage organic materials such as paper.
-Recirculation of the inside air through an air filter will imitate the action of ventilation to the outside, so a circulation rate of twice per hour will greatly reduce the concentration of internally generated pollutants.
+Organic acids are known to be corrosive to some metals and to damage organic materials such as cotton fibres.
+Recirculation through an air filter will imitate the action of ventilation to the outside, so a circulation rate of twice per hour will greatly reduce the concentration of internally generated pollutants.

-Deciding the optimum rate of recirculation depends on estimating how much of the pollutant will react within the immediate enclosure, such as an acetate film container, an archival box, or a book, and how much will escape into the room air to react with other objects in the collection.
+Deciding the optimum rate of recirculation depends on estimating how much of the pollutant will react within the immediate enclosure, such as a can of acetate film, an archival box, or a book, and how much will escape into the room air to react with other objects in the collection.